-Note: in applications where the actuation gas supply has a high water content and/or a low hydrocarbon dew point, additional actuation gas filtration or heating of the 7300G system may be necessary.
-Bottled nitrogen can also be used during cold operating conditions to avoid condensation in the actuation gas supply line.
-Also, an actuation gas source pressure of 75 psi (5.17 Bar) should be adequate in most installations.
+Note: In applications where the actuation gas supply has high water content and /or a low hydrocarbon dew point, additional actuation gas filtration or heating of the NJEX system may be necessary.
+Bottled nitrogen can also be used during cold operating conditions to avoid condensatioin in the actualtion gas supply line.
+Also an actuation gas source pressure of 5.2 Bar should be adequate in most installations.